How Does Biological Sex Influence Disease? Sex Reporting Improves Analyses

 Starting in 2018, the American Society for Microbiology is incorporating guidelines for sex reporting in its instruction to authors.
 These guidelines will affect the approximately one-third of reports published in the ten primary literature journals that incorporate human or animal subjects or primary cell experiments.
 Incorporating these guidelines will contribute to the universal goal of scientists to improve scientific rigor and reproducibility.

 Klein is among the researchers pleased to see this incorporation.
-“Women aren’t small men, nor are men large women,” she says.
+“Women aren’t small men, nor are men large women,” she said.
 Reporting sex differences and considering sex as a variable in infectious disease research takes scientists one step closer toward understanding the observed differences conferred by sex chromosomes.